 With good preventive measures, you should have no issues with choking.
 But–you never know when something might happen and– it’s better to stay prepared.
 Since late-stage Alzheimer’s often includes swallowing problems, coughing and choking are serious risks during meals.
 Learn how to do the Heimlich maneuver and be prepared for choking emergencies by having a phone nearby.

 During the very last stages of Alzheimer’s your loved one may not be able to feed them self at all and have issues chewing their food.
 A last resort to furnish nutrition is to use a straw.
-Many have found that dipping the straw into pureed food, then hold your finger over the end until you put the straw in their mouth–then release your finger and the pureed food will slide into their mouth.
+Many have found that dipping the straw into pureed food, then hold your finger over the end until you put the straw into their mouth–then release your finger and the pureed food will slide into their mouth.
 The Alzheimer’s Speaks Blog offers a photo and instructions on this method of feeding.

 Also, when they no longer want to eat or swallow, you may need to confer with their physician, he may suggest a speech or swallowing therapist.
 By watching the patient, they can tell if they are able to swallow and what would be the best way to feed them.